pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

       -n DEV-NAMESPACE
     ```

-    Where `DEV-NAMESPACE` is the developer namespace where scanning will occur.
+    Where `DEV-NAMESPACE` is the developer namespace where scanning occurs.

 2. If you are scanning a private image, create a secret `scan-image-read-creds` with read access to the registry containing that image.